Corporate - DeductionsLast reviewed - 03 January 2023

 - EUR 25,000 of acquisition cost in the case of vehicles acquired between 1 January 2012 and 31 December 2014 (EUR 50,000 in the case of electric vehicles).

-- EUR 25,000 of acquisition cost in the case of vehicles acquired from 1 January 2015 onwards (EUR 62,500 in the case of fully electric vehicles; EUR 50,000 in the case of hybrid plug-in vehicles; EUR 37,500 in the case of vehicles that use LPG or compressed natural gas).
+- EUR 25,000 of acquisition cost in the case of vehicles acquired from 1 January 2015 onwards (EUR 62,500 in the case of fully electric vehicles; EUR 50,000 in the case of hybrid plug-in vehicles; EUR 37,500 in the case of vehicles that use liquefied petroleum gas (LPG) or compressed natural gas).

 Development expenses, patents, trademarks, licences, and similar rights may be amortised for tax purposes if acquired for a limited period of time.